tetsuo13/andreinicholson-com/README.md

    `manage.py assets build --parse-templates` to take care of building CSS and image files.

+Piwik is used in several areas, most notably in the base application views.
+In order for the visitor's IP address to be recognized, a token_auth is required.
+Create a file named `piwik_token_auth.txt` in the `static` directory with the authorization token.
+Without this file, it will use the server's IP as the visitor's.

 ## License

 This program is free software: you can redistribute it and/or modify